tttsaurus/Ingame-Info-Reborn/README.md

     .endGroup();
 IgiGui.openGui(builder);
 ```
-The default alignment is the top-left corner
+The default alignment is the top-left corner.
 ![image](https://github.com/user-attachments/assets/0bbd66db-4ee0-4ef9-a47d-0021ffc3be1b)

 Crt API is still WIP but should look similar to java code.